 Use this phrase to signal that the meeting is starting and any side chatter should stop — and be sure that you’re starting the meeting on time.

-“If you get going late, you disrespect attendees’ time and make people think they can stroll into future discussions when it’s convenient for them,” said Michael Steinitz, executive director of the staffing agency Accountemps.
+“If you get going late, you disrespect attendees’ time and make people think they can stroll into future discussions when it’s convenient for them,” said Michael Steinitz, Sr. Executive Director, Professional Staffing Services at Robert Half.

 Don't Say: Let’s Stay a Few Minutes Longer to Discuss This